wombleton/gitlaw-nz/acts/M/Maritime Transport Act 1994.md

     and, if by reason of disability that person becomes incapable of performing the functions of the office, that person may be removed from office by the Minister.

-    Schedule 2 clause 4(b): amended, on 10 September 2008, by [section 9(2)][937] of the Disability (United Nations Convention on the Rights of Persons with Disabilities) Act 2008 (2008 No 64).
+    Schedule 2 clause 4(b): amended, on 10 September 2008, by [section 9(2)][932] of the Disability (United Nations Convention on the Rights of Persons with Disabilities) Act 2008 (2008 No 64).

-    Schedule 2 clause 4(c): repealed, on 10 September 2008, by [section 9(3)][937] of the Disability (United Nations Convention on the Rights of Persons with Disabilities) Act 2008 (2008 No 64).
+    Schedule 2 clause 4(c): repealed, on 10 September 2008, by [section 9(3)][932] of the Disability (United Nations Convention on the Rights of Persons with Disabilities) Act 2008 (2008 No 64).

-##### 4A

-*   For the purposes of [clause 4][938], _disability_ has the meaning given by [section 21(1)(h)][939] of the Human Rights Act 1993\.
+*   4A For the purposes of clause 4, disability has the meaning given by section 21(1)(h) of the Human Rights Act 1993\.

-    Schedule 2 clause 4A: inserted, on 10 September 2008, by [section 9(4)][937] of the Disability (United Nations Convention on the Rights of Persons with Disabilities) Act 2008 (2008 No 64).
+    Schedule 2 clause 4A: inserted, on 10 September 2008, by [section 9(4)][932] of the Disability (United Nations Convention on the Rights of Persons with Disabilities) Act 2008 (2008 No 64).

-##### 5

-*   The person appointed as the Maritime Appeal Authority may at any time resign by notice in writing to the Minister.
+*   5 The person appointed as the Maritime Appeal Authority may at any time resign by notice in writing to the Minister.

-##### 6

-*   Any deputy of the Maritime Appeal Authority shall hold office during the pleasure of the Minister.
+*   6 Any deputy of the Maritime Appeal Authority shall hold office during the pleasure of the Minister.

-##### 7

-*   Meetings of the Maritime Appeal Authority shall be held at such times and places as the Authority considers necessary.
+*   7 Meetings of the Maritime Appeal Authority shall be held at such times and places as the Authority considers necessary.

-##### 8

-*   The Maritime Appeal Authority may receive as evidence any statement, document, information, or matter that may, in the opinion of the Authority, assist the Authority to deal effectually with the application being considered, whether or not the evidence would be otherwise admissible in a court of law.
+*   8 The Maritime Appeal Authority may receive as evidence any statement, document, information, or matter that may, in the opinion of the Authority, assist the Authority to deal effectually with the application being considered, whether or not the evidence would be otherwise admissible in a court of law.

-##### 9

-*   Subject to [clause 8][940], the [Evidence Act 2006][941] shall apply to the Maritime Appeal Authority, and to all applications before the Authority, in the same manner as if the Maritime Appeal Authority were a court within the meaning of that Act.
+*   9 Subject to clause 8, the Evidence Act 2006 shall apply to the Maritime Appeal Authority, and to all applications before the Authority, in the same manner as if the Maritime Appeal Authority were a court within the meaning of that Act.

-    Schedule 2 clause 9: amended, on 1 August 2007, by [section 216][942] of the Evidence Act 2006 (2006 No 69).
+    Schedule 2 clause 9: amended, on 1 August 2007, by [section 216][933] of the Evidence Act 2006 (2006 No 69).

-##### 10

-*   The Maritime Appeal Authority shall, within the scope of the Authority's jurisdiction, be deemed to be a commission of inquiry under the [Commissions of Inquiry Act 1908][943]; and, subject to the provisions of this Act, all the provisions of that Act, except [sections 2][944] and [4A][945], shall apply accordingly.
+*   10 The Maritime Appeal Authority shall, within the scope of the Authority's jurisdiction, be deemed to be a commission of inquiry under the Commissions of Inquiry Act 1908; and, subject to the provisions of this Act, all the provisions of that Act, except sections 2 and 4A, shall apply accordingly.

-##### 11

-*   Every application to the Maritime Appeal Authority shall be considered at such place and at such time as the Authority considers convenient having regard to the nature of the matters to be decided, and may be adjourned from time to time and place to place.
+*   11 Every application to the Maritime Appeal Authority shall be considered at such place and at such time as the Authority considers convenient having regard to the nature of the matters to be decided, and may be adjourned from time to time and place to place.

-##### 12

-*   The applicant shall be entitled to appear before the Maritime Appeal Authority in support of the application or be represented by counsel or a solicitor or an agent.
+*   12 The applicant shall be entitled to appear before the Maritime Appeal Authority in support of the application or be represented by counsel or a solicitor or an agent.

-##### 13

-*   Except as otherwise provided by this section, the Maritime Appeal Authority may determine the Authority's own procedure, but shall follow the rules of natural justice.
+*   13 Except as otherwise provided by this section, the Maritime Appeal Authority may determine the Authority's own procedure, but shall follow the rules of natural justice.

-##### 14

-*   Every application heard by the Maritime Appeal Authority shall be determined by the decision in writing of the Maritime Appeal Authority alone, and shall be final.
+*   14 Every application heard by the Maritime Appeal Authority shall be determined by the decision in writing of the Maritime Appeal Authority alone, and shall be final.

-##### 15

-*   Every application to the Maritime Appeal Authority shall be in writing specifying the grounds thereof, and shall be lodged with the Director, who shall forthwith refer it to the Maritime Appeal Authority.
+*   15 Every application to the Maritime Appeal Authority shall be in writing specifying the grounds thereof, and shall be lodged with the Director, who shall forthwith refer it to the Maritime Appeal Authority.

-##### 16

-*   The Maritime Appeal Authority is hereby declared to be a statutory board within the meaning of the [Fees and Travelling Allowances Act 1951][946].
+*   16 The Maritime Appeal Authority is hereby declared to be a statutory board within the meaning of the Fees and Travelling Allowances Act 1951\.

-##### 17

-*   There shall be paid to the Maritime Appeal Authority by Maritime New Zealand remuneration by way of fees or allowances, and travelling allowances and expenses, in accordance with the [Fees and Travelling Allowances Act 1951][946], and the provisions of that Act shall apply accordingly.
+*   17 There shall be paid to the Maritime Appeal Authority by Maritime New Zealand remuneration by way of fees or allowances, and travelling allowances and expenses, in accordance with the Fees and Travelling Allowances Act 1951, and the provisions of that Act shall apply accordingly.

     Schedule 2 clause 17: amended, on 1 July 2005, by [section 11(2)][653] of the Maritime Transport Amendment Act 2004 (2004 No 98).

-##### 18

-*   Notwithstanding [clause 16][947], any money received under that clause by the Maritime Appeal Authority who is an employee of the Public Service shall be subject to the provisions of the [State Sector Act 1988][948].
+*   18 Notwithstanding clause 16, any money received under that clause by the Maritime Appeal Authority who is an employee of the Public Service shall be subject to the provisions of the State Sector Act 1988\.

 ---